Worms can pose a risk to you, too.

 Roundworm eggs can survive in soil for years, and people can come in contact with them by eating improperly washed food, such as salad greens or root vegetables.
 Young children are at risk of infection if they play outside in the dirt and don’t wash their hands afterward.
 Roundworm eggs in the soil can occasionally stick to your pet’s fur, especially if your dog or cat loves to dig — just one good reason to always bathe your pet after a trip to the dog park or hiking.

-Tapeworms are long, segmented worms that live in the intestine.
-Small segments break off and are passed in your pet’s feces.
+Tapeworms are long, segmented worms can that live in the intestine — small segments can break off and pass in your pet’s feces.
 These segments, which can sometimes be seen moving, are actually packets of tapeworm eggs.
 If your pet has tapeworms, you may see tiny white segments that look like grains of rice slowly moving around their waste or stuck to their back end.

 Dogs and cats can become infected with tapeworms by swallowing infected fleas or by hunting rodents and rabbits.
 This can lead to an itchy bottom, causing your pet to scoot along the ground in an attempt to relieve the itch.
 Symptoms of a tapeworm infection can also include weight loss and GI upset, though animals often will not show any symptoms at all.